MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-admin-reference.md

 2. Choose **Data* in the horizontal menu to view the avaliable data.

-3. Locate and open the entity that you want to enable.
+3. Locate and edit the entity that you want to enable.

-4. Set **Visible** to **Yes** and save.
+4. Set **Visible** to **Checked** and save.
 This will generate the virtual entity, so that it will appear in all of the appropriate menus, and in advanced find dialog box.

 ## Refreshing virtual entity metadata

 The virtual entity metadata can be force-refreshed when it is expected for the entity metadata in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] to have changed.
-This can be done by setting **Refresh** to **Yes** and saving.
+This can be done by setting **Refresh** to **Checked** and saving.
 This will sync the latest entity definition from [!INCLUDE[prodshort](../developer/includes/prodshort.md)] to Common Data Service and update the virtual entity.

 ## Referencing virtual entities
 @lukasz
-The virtual entities are all generated in the MicrosoftBusinessCentralVE solution, which is API Managed.
+The virtual entities are all generated in the MicrosoftBusinessCentralERPVE solution.
 That means the items in the solution change as you make entities visible/hidden, but it is still a managed solution that you can take dependency on.
 The standard ALM flow would be to just take a standard reference to a virtual entity from this solution with the **Add existing** option in the ISV solution.
 It will then show as a missing dependency of the solution and be checked at solution import time.
 During import if a specified virtual entity does not yet exist, it would automatically be made visible without needing additional work.

 To consume virtual entities: